 A significant number of new jobs pay wages that are not sufficient to cover local housing costs.
 This includes jobs generated by new development.
 The region's driving economic sectors are increasingly split between high-wage jobs in industries such as professional and technical services, and low-wage jobs in hospitality, childcare, retail, and others.
 Those in the low-wage workforce increasingly commute into the area from long distances, which results in increased traffic in the region and ultimately limits the pool of employees for local businesses.
-For a worker earing minimum wage, the cost of gas and bridge tolls together with the long commute times make it difficult (if not infeasible) to justify employment in a low wage local job.
+For a worker earning minimum wage, the cost of gas and bridge tolls together with long commute times make it difficult (if not infeasible) to justify employment in a low wage local job.
 Local service businesses have reported difficulty hiring and retaining employees, even when offering wages well above minimum wage.

 The City of Burlingame has been proactive in addressing the supply aspect of the housing situation through the encouragement and approval of significant numbers of new housing units.
-The Burlingame Downtown Specific Plan, together with the most recent Housing Element update, have emphasized the construction of new housing units to address the increased demand for housing units near employment in Burlingame and San Mateo County.
-Per the City's most recent Residential Projects Overview document (attached), 513 units have been approved, and an additional 487 units are currently under review by the Planning Commission, for a total of 1000 units.
-Of these, 192 would be priced below market rate for households in the Moderate, Median, Low, or Very Low income categories.
-Furthermore, the General Plan Update has had a strong emphasis on promoting housing production, with increased residential densities and the addition of new housing areas in the northern portion of the City.
+The Burlingame Downtown Specific Plan, together with the 2015 Housing Element and recently adopted General Plan Update, have emphasized the construction of new housing units to address the increased demand for housing units near employment in Burlingame and San Mateo County.
+Per the City's most recent Residential Projects Overview document (attached), 645 units have been approved, and an additional 644 units are currently under review by the Planning Commission, for a total of 1,289 units.
+Of these, 243 would be priced below market rate for households in the Moderate, Median, Low, or Very Low income categories.
+Looking to the future, the General Plan

 1 By government definition, "Moderate-Income" means a household with an income that is 120% of the "Area Median Income" (AMI), "Low-income" means a household with an income that is 80% of AMI, "Very-Low Income" means a household with an income that is 50% of AMI, and "Extremely-Low Income" means a household with an income at 30% of AMI.
+In 2018 (the most recent year data is available), the San Mateo County AMI was \$82,900 for a single-person household, \$94,700 for a two-person household, and